 Sustainability research and innovation

 The RCA nurtures an environment where research and innovation flourish.
-Increasingly these supported projects and start-ups focus on sustainability and the reduction of environmental impact.
+Increasingly, these supported projects and start-ups focus on sustainability and reducing environmental impact.
 The College is engaged across all programmes, at all levels, in rethinking how societies, industries and individuals can pursue their aims while reducing emissions and waste, eradicating pollution and maintaining biodiversity.

 Examples of recent projects and initiatives include:

 - Exploring how green social prescribing can improve health and wellbeing in the UK